-The Professional Fundamentals and Statistics/STATA Labs provide an introduction to the program, acclimate students to skills that will be further developed in their first-semester courses, and help to create a genuine camaraderie within the first year student cohort.
+The Professional Fundamentals and Statistics/STATA Labs provide an introduction to the program, acclimate students to skills that will be further developed in their first-semester courses, and help to create a genuine The Professional Fundamentals and Statistics/STATA Labs provide an introduction to the program, acclimate students to skills that will be further developed in their first-semester courses, and help to create a genuine camaraderie within the first year student cohort.
 Entering MPP students are required to participate in the Statistics/STATA Lab as well as the Professional Fundamentals Lab.
-The labs meet the Thursday, Friday and Saturday prior to the start of the fall semester and on the first Friday of the semester.
+The labs meet the week before the start of the fall semester.
 The Professional Fundamentals lab will lead directly into PPD 554 Foundations for Policy Analysis, while the Statistics/STATA lab will provide initial exposure to the statistical software that will be utilized extensively in PPD 558 Multivariate Statistical Analysis.

 Statistics/STATA Lab topics include:

 Throughout the program, MPP and MPPDS students are invited to attend labs which are designed to introduce Throughout the program, MPP and MPPDS students are invited to attend labs which are designed to introduce various professional skills and topics considered fundamental to public policy analysis.
 Labs are available to attend in-person and also recorded to enable online viewing.

 Prior lab series topics include: